COVID-19: What You Need to Know | Click here

 Read Moreby The Leukemia & Lymphoma Society

-This resource provides an overview about how your blood cancer or cancer treatment may affect your sexuality and intimate relationships.
-It includes a list of questions to ask your doctor.
-In addition
+This resource provides an overview about how your blood cancer or cancer treatment may affect your sexual health and intimate relationships.
+It includes a list of questions to ask your doctor and disc

 Read Moreby American Bladder Cancer Society